pulumi/docs/pulumi-hugo/themes/default/content/blog/international-women-day-celebrating-women-in-tech/index.md

 ### Kelsey Dirks, Customer Success Manager

-"When I entered university, I chose Electrical Engineering as my major.
-I soon learned coding was not my specialty, but I loved the people in the classes.
+"When I entered university I chose Electrical Engineering as my major.
+I soon learned coding was not my specialty and switched to Communications, but I loved the people in the classes.
 It was clear both the professors and students were passionate about their craft.
 I knew that when I left university, I wanted to work with these types of people, but I had no idea in what capacity.
 Over the years, my experience led me to be a Customer Success Manager.

 What I would tell my younger self is to not stress about trying to figure everything out right away.
 Every job will have its ups and downs, but when it comes to a career, trust that it will all work out.
 The biggest piece of advice I can give to women entering the tech field is don’t be afraid to lean on your female support system.
 If you aren’t able to advocate for yourself, your sisters in STEM will."